 Parties interested in other historical lead and copper data should contact the school district or school directly.
 To contact your school department directly to learn about your school's program to address lead and copper in drinking water, find your school contact information via the Massachusetts Department of Elementary and Secondary Education (DESE) website at http://profiles.doe.mass.edu.

-The sampling results and summary data comes from one or more of the following sources:
+The data in the EEA Data Portal comes from one or more of the following sources:

-For the detailed LCCA Sampling Results and the Summary Results, data is made available to the public two weeks after sampling results are submitted to MassDEP through eDEP.
+Data is made available to the public two weeks after sampling results are submitted to MassDEP through eDEP.
 This allows schools and EECFs time to conduct communications and outreach to students, families, staff and other local stakeholders.
-This also allows schools and EECFs time to post all remediation actions taken at fixtures with lead and/or copper action level exceedances in the Lead and Copper Reporting Tool.
+This also allows schools and EECFs time to post all remediation actions taken at fixtures with lead and/or copper action level exceedances in the LCCA Program Management Tool.
 In some instances, individual school / EECF sample results data reported to eDEP may be delayed or not complete for a number of reasons.
 These delays may result in the complete data set for each school taking more than two weeks to be available online.
 Also, these results may not reflect all samples taken at each school or EECF because the laboratory may not have completed its work and/or the school may collect additional samples.
 Check back for updates that cover any additional results.
 A school's status may change as additional results are reported to MassDEP.
 Only sample results data submitted through eDEP is available in the sample results section of the spreadsheet.

-Schools and EECFs may have taken actions to address lead and copper which are not shown on the LCCA Sampling Results spreadsheet.
-Schools and EECF that are not currently using eDEP and/or the Lead and Copper School Reporting Tool are encouraged to contact the MassDEP Drinking Water Program at email@example.com or 617-292-5770 to get access to these online reporting applications.
+Schools and EECFs may have taken actions to address lead and copper which are not shown in the EEA Data Portal.
+Schools and EECF that are not currently using eDEP and/or the LCCA Program Management Tool are encouraged to contact the MassDEP Drinking Water Program at firstname.lastname@example.org or 617-292-5770 to get access to these online reporting applications.